Borda/pyImSegm/README.md

 ### Region growing with a shape prior

-In case you do not have estimated object centers, you can use [plugins](ij_macros) for landmarks import/export for [Fiji](http://fiji.sc/).
+In case you do not have estimated object centres, you can use [plugins](ij_macros) for landmarks import/export for [Fiji](http://fiji.sc/).

-**Note:** install multi-snake package which is used in multi-method segmentation experiment.
+**Note:** install the multi-snake package which is used in multi-method segmentation experiment.
 ```bash
 pip install --user git+https://github.com/Borda/morph-snakes.git
 ```

-**Experiment sequence is following:**
+**Experiment sequence is the following:**

-1. Estimating shape model from set training images containing single egg annotation.
+1. Estimating the shape model from set training images containing a single egg annotation.
     ```bash
     python experiments_ovary_detect/run_RG2Sp_estim_shape-models.py  \
         -annot "~/Medical-drosophila/egg_segmentation/mask_2d_slice_complete_ind_egg/*.png" \